wp-plugins/trailerapi/readme.txt

 * You can search year, imdb points and casts
 * You can add all search results
 = 1.2 =
-*Cronjobs bugs have been fixed and search by all year
+*Cronjobs bugs have been fixedsearch by all year